zire/game-studio/README.md

 ## 📄 License

-© 2024 Brandon Yang - All rights reserved
+© 2025 Y3 Labs - All rights reserved

 ## 🤝 Contributing

 This is a personal project, but suggestions and feedback are welcome!

----

-**Made with ❤️ by Brandon Yang**
-*Brandon's Epic Game Studio*